lorenzosinisi/retex/README.md

 ## How does it work?

-The algorithm creates an internal representation of the world using symbols.
-Each "thing" in the real word is converted into a triple `{Entity, attribute, attribute_value}`, this triple is also called "WME" that stands for Working Memory Element.
+The algorithm utilizes symbols to create an internal representation of the world.
+Each element in the real world is converted into a triple known as a "Working Memory Element" (WME), represented as {Entity, attribute, attribute_value}.

-The world is represented with facts (the WMEs) and Rules.
-A rule is nothing but a struct made of two important part: `give` and `then` or also called right and left side respectively.
+The world is represented through facts (WMEs) and Rules.
+A Rule consists of two essential parts: the "given" (right side) and the "then" (left side).

-In order to execute inference the rule creates a directed graph that starts with a common and generic Root node and creates leafs branching out of it.
-The only branches out of a Root node can be the first part of the WME (the working memory elements) and so our "Entity".
-For example if we want to represent a customer's account status that is "silver" we would encode it as "{Customer, account_status, silver}".
-But since we have a struct for it we can also do: `Retex.Wme.new("Customer", "account status", "silver")`.
+To perform inference, the rule generates a directed graph starting from a common and generic Root node, which branches out to form leaf nodes.
+The branches from the Root node correspond to the initial part of the WME, representing the working memory elements or "Entity".
+For instance, if we want to represent a customer's account status as "silver", we would encode it as "{Customer, account_status, silver}".
+Alternatively, with the use of a struct, we can achieve the same representation as Retex.Wme.new("Customer", "account status", "silver").

-Let's see what this would look if we compile the rete algorithm with Retex:
+Now, let's explore how this would appear when compiling the rete algorithm with Retex:

 ```mermaid
  flowchart